-Because of the differing tax regimes, selling goods and services to another province or territory is a headache for Canadian businesses.
+Because of the differing tax regimes, selling goods and services to another province or territory is not easy for Canadian businesses.
 You must charge either HST or GST/PST according to the destination provincial/territorial rates.
-So for example, if your business resides in Ontario but you are shipping goods to Manitoba, rather than charging the Ontario rate of 13% HST on the sale you would charge 5% GST and 7% Manitoba Retail Sales Tax (RST).
-(See How To Charge and Provincial Sales Tax (RST) in Manitoba.)
+For example, if your business resides in Ontario but you are shipping goods to Manitoba, rather than charging the Ontario rate of 13% HST on the sale, you would charge 5% GST and 7% Manitoba RST.

-HST/GST/PST does not apply to sales of goods and services to jurisdictions outside of Canada.
-This includes sales to Canadian businesses as long as the destination address is outside Canada - so for example, if a business in BC sells a product to a business located in Nova Scotia but the product is for use elsewhere and is shipped outside of the country there is no HST/GST/PST charged on the transaction.
+Sales taxes do not apply to sales of goods and services to jurisdictions outside of Canada.
+This includes sales to Canadian businesses as long as the destination address is outside Canada.
+For example, if a business in British Columbia sells a product to a business located in Nova Scotia but the product is to be used and shipped outside of the country, there is no HST/GST/PST charged on the transaction.

 - The harmonized sales tax combines federal and provincial sales taxes into one lump tax rate in some Canadian provinces.